fabienfrfr/AnimateCV/Readme.md

 export CMAKE_CXX_COMPILER=g++-7 # or make default
 export TORCH_CUDA_ARCH_LIST=3.0 # or =all
 python3 setup.py install
+# if you want to share, rather use :
+python3 setup.py bdist_wheel
 ```

 (Advice) Use virtual environment for installation test (install requirement also) :